Anatra

-Anatra (Анатра) was an aircraft manufacturer founded by Artur Antonovich Anatra (Артур Антонович Анатра) at Odessa, Ukraine, then Russian Empire in 1913 which manufactured aircraft until 1917.
+Anatra (Анатра) was an aircraft manufacturer founded by Artur Antonovich Anatra (Артур Антонович Анатра) at Odessa in the Russian Empire (now Ukraine) in 1913 which manufactured aircraft until 1917.
 Artur Anatra had previously helped fund the purchase of the first aircraft to arrive in the Russian Empire, in 1909.

 The factory began as a naval workshop producing foreign designs, and they constructed approximately twenty aircraft from 1909 through 1912.
 Anatra licensed designs by Farman, Morane-Saulnier, Nieuport, and Voisin, ultimately building at a rate of as many as sixty per month by 1917.
 They also manufactured their own designs for the Russian army during World War I. Both of its factories were taken over and operated by the Soviets, until eventually being closed in 1922, after having produced 1056 aircraft in Odessa, and 50 at a second location they had opened 500 km away, in Simferopol, in Crimea.

 Aircraft

 Anatra started by producing foreign designs under license including the Farman III, Nieuport IV, Morane-Saulnier L, and Voisin V. The latter became the most significant of these, forming the basis for the Anatra V.I. (short for Voisin-Ivanovich) which flew in April 1916.

 By then, their head designer, Frenchman Alfred Descamps, and who had previously worked for Aviatik before the outbreak of World War One, had completed development of the D Anade (D for Descamos, and Anade being short for Anatra-Descamps), commonly called the Dekan, following the Russian pronunciation of his surname, which would be the most numerous aircraft produced by Anatra.
 After an extended development period in which the crew had to be moved forward, and the wing moved aft and given substantial sweepback to correct balance problems, it saw service as a reconnaissance aircraft with the Imperial Russian Air Force (IRAS) and would be further developed.
 Due to shortages of good quality lumber, the factory scarfed shorter pieces together poorly, compromising its structural integrity, and giving Anatra a poor reputation with the IRAS.